 Before you print hundreds of surveys, or set your online surveys live, make sure you test to make sure everything is running smoothly.
 Have a few staff or family members take the survey to check for grammatical mistakes or awkward syntax that you might not have noticed.

 Now that you have a better understanding of what makes a good survey question, here are a few examples to get you started.

-- How often do you visit our restaurant?
+- How often do you dine at our restaurant?

-- What do you think of the food?
+- What did you think of the food?

 - Are there any dishes you can suggest we add?

 - How would you rate the reservation process?

 - Did our restaurant meet your standard of cleanliness and hygiene?